carlos-vf/PML/README.md

 ./run.sh mnist1.yaml mnist2.yaml mnist3.yaml
 ```

-The results, including tables and plots, will be saved in the results/ directory.
+The results, including tables and plots, will be saved in the `results/` directory.

+> [!TIP]
+> The file `example_notebook.ipynb` contains a simple example of the whole project!

 > [!NOTE]
 > This project was developed using Python 3.7.9